oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ```

 After updating this file, if you chose a different namespace, persistent volume claim name,
-etc., apply this file to your cluster using this command:
+and such, apply this file to your cluster using this command:

 ```bash
 $ kubectl apply -f kubernetes/samples/scripts/create-soa-domain/create-database/db-with-pv.yaml